(Cairo, Nile, Sharm El Sheikh)

 Full day desert excursion.
 St. Catherine’s is the oldest active monastery in the world and has been attracting pilgrims since the year 330 AD.
 Steeped in history, the buildings of the monastery complex represent many architectural styles.
 Climb on the slopes of Mount Sinai and enjoy stunning views of the desert landscape, while considering the significance of this culturally important site.

 Sign up for optional activities at your resort (not included in tour price); deep sea fishing, boat excursions, scuba diving, or other.

-Take your flight from Sharm El Sheikh to Cairo.
-The flight duration is approximately 1 hour.
+Take your flight from Sharm El Sheikh to Amman.
+The flight duration is approximately 1 hour and 25 mins.

 VISA/PASSPORTA passport and visa are required for both US and Canadian citizens.
 Tourists can obtain a renewable thirty-day tourist visa on arrival at an Egyptian airport for a $15 fee, payable in U.S. dollars.
 Visitors arriving overland and/or those who previously experienced difficulty with their visa status in Egypt should obtain a visa prior to arrival.
 Processing generally takes 5 working days and is approximately US$30.

 Please note obtaining a visa is your responsibility.
 These requirements change often and therefore it is best that you check with the Embassy of Egypt for the most up to date visa information.